leoalves/hasura-firebase-auth/README.md

 8. In the Firebase Console change the Plan from Free to Blaze - pay as you go (The free plan does not allow request to a separate url (The Hasura inside Heroku))

+9. In the Firebase Console click on Authentication - Set up sign-in method and enable Email/Password

-9. Initiate your Firebase Project in the project root, creating a new project
+10. Initiate your Firebase Project in the project root, creating a new project

 ```
 firebase init
 ```

-⋅⋅⋅ Are you ready to proceed?
+⋅⋅* Are you ready to proceed?
 Y
-⋅⋅⋅ Which Firebase CLI features do you want to setup?
-(Select Hosting and Functions) ⋅⋅⋅ Are you ready to proceed?
+⋅⋅* Which Firebase CLI features do you want to setup?
+(Select Hosting and Functions) ⋅⋅* Are you ready to proceed?
 Y
-⋅⋅⋅ What language would you like to use to write Cloud Functions?
-Select Typescript ⋅⋅⋅ Do you want to use TSLint to catch probable bugs and enforce style?
-Y ⋅⋅⋅ File functions/package.json already exists.
+⋅⋅* What language would you like to use to write Cloud Functions?
+Select Typescript ⋅⋅* Do you want to use TSLint to catch probable bugs and enforce style?
+Y ⋅⋅* File functions/package.json already exists.
 Overwrite?
-N ⋅⋅⋅ File functions/tsconfig.json already exists.
+N ⋅⋅* File functions/tsconfig.json already exists.
 Overwrite?
-N ⋅⋅⋅ File functions/src/index.ts already exists.
+N ⋅⋅* File functions/src/index.ts already exists.
 Overwrite?
-N ⋅⋅⋅ File functions/.gitignore already exists.
+N ⋅⋅* File functions/.gitignore already exists.
 Overwrite?
-N ⋅⋅⋅ Do you want to install dependencies with npm now?
-Y ⋅⋅⋅ What do you want to use as your public directory? (public) ./app/build ⋅⋅⋅ Configure as a single-page app (rewrite all urls to /index.html)?
-Y ⋅⋅⋅ File /app/public/index.html already exists.
+N ⋅⋅* Do you want to install dependencies with npm now?
+Y ⋅⋅* What do you want to use as your public directory? (public) ./app/build ⋅⋅* Configure as a single-page app (rewrite all urls to /index.html)?
+Y ⋅⋅\* File /app/public/index.html already exists.
 Overwrite?
 N

 10. Change the project to the new one you just created